How Christmas trees can reveal more about a match’s roots

 Fiercely independent but introspective in nature, if they are going to online date they are going to do it properly, thoroughly and with genuine gusto.
 Their profile will have been pre-thought through and photos chosen with care.

-A tree fit for Trafalgar Square, decorated to the inch of its life with a million lights and crystal baubles each set to a colour palette designed to complement pine green….but in the lounge of a semi detached!
+A tree fit for Trafalgar Square (no, not the 2021 version from Norway), decorated to the inch of its life with a million lights and crystal baubles each set to a colour palette designed to complement pine green….but in the lounge of a semi detached!
 The drippingly idealist has been planning for Christmas since Easter.

-They will be the model online dater – routine in their searches, thorough and thought through with the choice of favourites but their experience may also be regimented not to miss a new match or wink.
+They will be the model online dater though – routine in their searches, thorough and selective with the choice of favourites.
+Their experience may also be regimented not to miss a new match or wink.
 There’s no winging it here… life sorted into little festive present boxes, hung from carefully selected branches… until a box topples over and then the flapping starts.

 The Branch-er Out-er

-Whilst others set sights on fresh cut Norwegian pine, the branch-er out-er will find comfort in – and celebrate everything good about – the offcuts with a tree either formed of one well decorated branch, or carefully arranged sticks.
+Whilst others set sights on fresh cut Norwegian spruce, the branch-er out-er will find comfort in – and celebrate everything good about – the offcuts with a tree either formed of one well decorated branch, or a selection of carefully arranged sticks.

-Baubles will still be hung and lights dangled and its curator will be of caring nature, for whom spotting beauty in nature is everything.
+Baubles will still be hung and lights dangled, and its curator will be of caring nature, for whom spotting beauty in nature is everything.
 It’s not always about being protective or needy, nurturing or supportive either; more an appreciation and ability to let ‘potential’ bloom when no one else gave it a second look.
+Perception doesn’t really count for much here.